henriquevasconcelos/henriquevasconcelos.github.io/index.md

 **Analysis**

-I have also [analysed](pdf/propeller_analysis.html) the propellers the team currently using [Pandas](https://pandas.pydata.org/) and [Matplotlib](https://matplotlib.org/) to visualise their performance and select the best one for use.
+I have also [analysed](pdf/propeller_analysis.html) the propellers the team currently owns, using [Pandas](https://pandas.pydata.org/) and [Matplotlib](https://matplotlib.org/) to visualise their performance and select the best one for use.

 <img src="images/ppds_plots.png?raw=true"/>